mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 Upgraded Real-Time Updater to version v7.4.1.
 This newer version come with a revised mechanism for writing projection changes onto underlying database, slightly speeding it up.

+Added link to the Fast Data Low Code Test Template repository inside the Single Views section.
+This repository is used to test and generate configurations for the Single View Creator.

+The `Import from DDL` feature on the Projections page now returns a list of projections and evaluates potential duplicates.
+In that case, an error message is displayed.

 ### Bug Fix

 Newer version v7.4.1 of the Real-Time Updater fixes a bug that caused the generation of multiple projections changes records when no unique index was set on the projections changes collection.

+It is now possible to correctly scroll inside the Single View section when the number of Single Views exceeds the browser window height.

+A bug on the index creation inside the Single Views section has been fixed.
+It is now possible to correctly add several fields without having them disappear.

 ## Marketplace